 This past Tuesday, October 15th, was National Pregnancy and Infant Loss Remembrance Day.
 It is a day to recognize those who have experienced the heart-wrenching tragedy of pregnancy and infant loss.
 There is still so much taboo and silence regarding these losses.
-The American Pregnancy Association states that miscarriage “is the most common type of pregnancy loss, according to the American College of Obstetricians and Gynecologists (ACOG).
-Studies reveal that anywhere from 10-25% of all clinically recognized pregnancies will end in miscarriage.”
-Many endometriosis patients are often at a greater risk for miscarriages, preterm labor and ectopic pregnancies due to the effects of this disease and have experienced great loss.
+The American Pregnancy Association states that miscarriage “is the most common type of pregnancy loss.
+Studies reveal that anywhere between 10-25% of all clinically recognized pregnancies will end in miscarriage.”
+Many patients with endometriosis are at a greater risk for miscarriages, preterm labor, and ectopic pregnancies due to the effects of this disease.

-There are many reasons that a woman with endometriosis can have a miscarriage and luckily, through medical intervention, some of the reasons can be helped.
+There are many reasons that a woman with endometriosis can have a miscarriage.
+Luckily, through medical intervention, some of the reasons can be prevented.

-It is the belief of Dr. Seckin, along with other authorities in the field, that endometriosis has been found to have an immunological component that can lead to miscarriages.
-This immunological component is again due to excessive inflammation caused by endometriosis.
-The body’s own impaired immune system can result in rejection of the early implanted embryo.
-He believes any patients who have gone on to become pregnant and miscarry after surgical intervention should arrange for a reproductive immunological profile.
-An expert reproductive immunologist can help correct or strengthen a women’s immune system leading to a better chance for a healthy pregnancy.
+It is the belief of Dr. Seckin, along with other authorities in the field that endometriosis has an immunological component that can lead to miscarriages.
+This is again due to excessive inflammation caused by endometriosis.
+The body’s own impaired immune system can result in the rejection of the early implanted embryo.
+Dr. Seckin believes any patients who have gone on to become pregnant and miscarry after surgical intervention should have a reproductive immunological profile.
+An expert reproductive immunologist can help correct or strengthen a women’s immune system.
+This can lead to a better chance for a healthy pregnancy.

-After complete excision of endometriosis in the pelvis, all inflammation sources are eliminated.
+After complete excision of endometriosis in the pelvis, the gold standard in the treatment of the disease, all inflammation sources are eliminated.
 Dr. Seckin has seen a great number of his patients go on to have healthy pregnancies.
-He takes great care in carefully removing endometriosis on the uterus and the ovaries to help patients with their family building.
-He often can surgically correct uterine defects and also free up the fallopian tubes to help patients get pregnant.
-For those still have issues, he works with some of the best reproductive endocrinologists and immunologists to help patients have the best chance at achieving a healthy pregnancy.
+He takes great care in carefully removing endometriosis on the uterus and the ovaries to help patients with their family building endevours.
+He often can also surgically correct uterine defects and also free up the fallopian tubes to help patients get pregnant.
+For those who still have issues, he works with some of the best reproductive endocrinologists and immunologists to help patients have the best chance at achieving a healthy pregnancy.

 Endometriosis is a disease that forces patients to live with chronic pain.
-It is cruel that is also can lead to the devastating experience of pregnancy loss.
+It is terrible that it can also lead to the devastating experience of pregnancy loss.
 Please know that you are not alone.